Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_sub_panel.md

 Controls for the electronic counter-measurement and jamming system.

-The left panel is connected to any pods carried on left stations, the right panel to stations on the right.
+The left panel is connected to any pods carried on the left stations, the right panel to stations on the right.

-Interpretation of the modes, techniques and exact operation of the lights depend on the loaded jammer model.
+The interpretation of the modes, techniques and exact operation of the lights depends on the loaded jammer model.
 See the
 [ECM section](../../systems/defensive_systems/ecm.md) for details.